FM announces new Aatmanirbhar Bharat Rozgar Yojana for job creation

 'One Nation, One ration card' now covers 68.6 crore Indians," also claimed Sitharaman.

 We are launching credit guarantee support scheme for healthcare sector and 26 sectors stressed due to COVID19.
-Entities will get additional credit up to 20% of outstanding credit, repayment can be done in five years' time (1 year moratorium + 4 years repayment), says the FM.
+Entities will get additional credit up to 20 per cent of outstanding credit, repayment can be done in five years' time (1 year moratorium + 4 years repayment), says the FM.

 Speaking about Credit Liquidity Guarantee Scheme the Finance Minister said, "Under the Emergency Credit Liquidity Guarantee Scheme, a total amount of Rs 2.05 lakh crores has been sanctioned to 61 lakh borrowers, out of which Rs 1.52 lakh crores has been disbursed."